eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 jane1               jane       codewind    23m   devex001   Completed    https://codewind-gatekeeper-jane1.10.98.117.7.nip.io
 ```

+The `kubectl get codewinds` command lists all the running Codewind deployments in the specified namespace.
+Each line represents a deployment and includes the username of the developer to which it is assigned, together with the Keycloak service name and authorization configuration status.

 Use the Access URL in your IDE to create a connection.

+Use the `-n` flag to target a specific namespace, for example:

+`$ kubectl get codewinds -n codewind`

 5\.
 If you were assigned a temporary password, you must log in to Codewind from a browser and complete the steps necessary to set a new password and to activate your account:
-    1. Open the gatekeeper URL for the Codewind deployment.
+    1. Open the gatekeeper ACCESS URL from the previous step for the Codewind deployment.
     2. Log in using the provided username and initial password.
     3. Follow the prompts to change the password.
     4. Set up the IDE connection with the newly changed password.